grwilson/appliance-build/README.md

 To exit "qemu", one can use "Ctrl-A X".

-## Creating new build variants and new roles
+## Creating new build variants

 This repository contains different build variants which are used to generate customized images and leverage different ansible roles to customize those variants.
 The following instructions can be used to create a new build variant and roles.

 ### Step 1.
+Create the build variant

+The different variants are located in the "live-build/variants" directory:

+    $ ls -l live-build/variants
+    total 0
+    drwxr-xr-x  5 root  root  160 Jun  4 22:56 external-standard
+    drwxr-xr-x  5 root  root  160 Jun  4 22:56 internal-dev
+    drwxr-xr-x  5 root  root  160 Jun  4 22:56 internal-minimal
+    drwxr-xr-x  5 root  root  160 Jun  4 22:56 internal-qa

+To create a new variant, run the "create-variant.sh" script.
+Note that variant names use the "internal" and "external" prefixes:

+    $ ./scripts/create-variant.sh internal-dcenter

+### Step 2.
 Create and populate the ansible role directory

 The new variant that you're planning to create may need some additional customized roles.
 To do so you will need to create the role[s] that the